ocaml/dune/doc/howto/opam-file-generation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-If you already have an opam file (or several of them), you can convert it by following the rules in :ref:`package`.
+If you already have an opam file (or several of them), you can convert it by following the rules in :doc:`/reference/files/dune-project/package`.

 For example, if your opam file looks like: